Psiphon-Inc/psiphon/README.md

   transport protocol is blocked by a censor, Psiphon automatically switches over to another mechanism.

-Our [legacy design document](files/DESIGN.pdf) is outdated, but the many of the fundamentals still apply.
+Our [legacy design document](files/DESIGN.pdf) is outdated, but many of the fundamentals still apply.